Productivity & Workflow

 print('\n'.join(set(emails))) # Remove duplicates

-1. Remove extra blank lines
+1. Stripping out extra blank lines

-2. Convert headings to Title Case
+2. Converting headings to title case

-3. Replace smart quotes with straight quotes
+3. Swapping smart quotes for straight quotes

-4. Generate URL slug from title
+4. Generating a URL slug from the title

-5. Add line numbers for review
+5. Adding line numbers for review

 Step 1: Remove extra blank lines